eminsenay/altsoyustsoy/README.md

 ## Technical Info

-Uses Raphäeljs for visualization.
+Uses Raphaëljs for visualization.

 I'm not very fluent in Javascript, so don't be surprised if you see some awkward methods of doing things which are really easy with a different method.

 ## TODOs & Bugs & Known Issues

 1. General look and feel
-2. Save as svg &rarr; Redrawing instead of modifying the original raphael
-3. Avoid line passing on top of shapes (other spouses)
+2. Avoid line passing on top of shapes (other spouses)
-4. Drawing or downloading multiple times causes the everything to be redrawn.